fadhiilabiyyi/deno_api/README.md

 # DENO_API

 I'm trying to make a rest API service using javascript and my friend recommended me to use [deno](https://deno.land/), so here's a simple project I'm exemplifying.
+I follow the guide on this [link](https://blog.logrocket.com/how-to-create-rest-api-deno-postgres/).

 ## Installation